nvimdev/dope/README.md

 ```

 A nice structure right ?
+Looks complicated ?
 You can delete any folder except core and keymap modules. the rule of `modules` you can delete folders in modules.
-and create folder with your favirote name, but your must creat `plugins.lua` and register your plguins in this file by use fernvim api
+and create folder with your favirote name, but your must creat `plugins.lua` and
+register your plguins in this file by use fernvim api.

 ## Usage